Boluski/TODO-App/README.md

 # TODO-App

+---

+## Description

 This is a basic TODO app

-features
+---

+## Features

-add a task
+- add a task
-delete tasks
+- delete tasks
-mark tasks as complete
+- mark tasks as complete